Hendrix-CS/csci150/index.md

 ## <a name="exams">Exams</a>

 There will be three exams.
 Each exam will have two parts:
 * In-class written part: Analysis and tracing of Python code samples.
+You may also be asked to write short snippets of code.
 * Take-home part: At the end of the written exam will appear some Python coding problems, the solutions to which are to be submitted by the start of the next class period.

-* Exam 1: Monday, February 14, covering functions, math, numerical data, and conditionals
+* Exam 1: Monday, September 19, covering functions, math, numerical data, and conditionals
-* Exam 2: Monday, March 14, covering input/output, `while` loops,  strings , and lists
+* Exam 2: Monday, October 24, covering input/output, `while` loops,  strings , and lists
-* Exam 3: Monday, April 18, covering  the heap, dictionaries,  and classes.
+* Exam 3: Monday, November 21, covering  the heap, dictionaries,  and classes.

 There is no final exam; you will complete a final project instead, as described above under Projects.